How to Force a Copy of a Google Doc (Step-by-Step Tutorial)

 Step 2: Adjust the Sharing Settings

-Click the blue Share button in the top right corner of your document OR right click inside the menu and click Share.
+Click the blue Share button in the top right corner, or right-click in the menu and select Share.

 Step 3: Copy the Link